SSinchana66/SMS_Classifier/README.md

 ## Installation
 To run the project locally, follow these steps:
-1. Clone this repository: git clone https://github.com/yourusername/sms-classifier.git
+1. Clone this repository: git clone https://github.com/SSinchana66/SMS_Classifier.git
-2. Navigate to the project directory: cd sms-classifier
+2. Navigate to the project directory: cd SMS_Classifier
-3. Install the required dependencies: pip install -r requirements.txt
+3. Install the required dependencies: pip install jupyter numpy scikit-learn

 ## Usage
-After installation, you can run the Jupyter notebook SMS_Classifier.ipynb to see the code implementation and results.
+After installation, you can run the Jupyter notebook SMS Classifier.ipynb to see the code implementation and results.
 The notebook guides you through the entire process of data preprocessing, model training, and evaluation.

 ## Results
-The trained classifier achieved an accuracy of X% on the test set, demonstrating its effectiveness in distinguishing between spam and ham messages.
+The trained classifier achieved an accuracy of 96.68% on the test set, demonstrating its effectiveness in distinguishing between spam and ham messages.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions for improvement or new features, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.